-The GB gas market contains a number of players, such as producers that own and operate the offshore gas production facilities, and gas suppliers that sell the gas to small businesses and domestic households.
+The GB gas market contains a number of players, such as producers that own and operate the offshore gas production facilities, and gas suppliers that sell the gas to businesses and domestic households.

 In terms of gas market balancing, the major player is the gas shipper.
-Gas shippers are essentially the middle men who buy gas from producers and sell it to gas suppliers.
+Gas shippers buy gas from producers, trade gas and sell it onto gas suppliers.
 Importantly, they need to use the NTS to transport the gas between these two players: this means they have a critical role to play in its overall balance.